ga4gh/ga4gh-schemas/scripts/release/README.md

 3. From oss.sontaype.org#stagingRepositories, login and check the release just uploaded.
 If good, use the close button above the repository list to make it public.
 If there is a problem, the drop button will delete the release.
+4. After the release is rsynced to the Maven Central repository, confirm checksums match and verify signatures.